strategicdata/pmhc-mds-spec/doc/user-documentation/reporting.rst

 Key specifications:

-* Open Episodes defined as those without an End Date or an End Date after the end date of the report.
+* Open Episodes defined as those without an End Date or an End Date after the end date of the report
-* Service Contacts flagged as ‘No Show’ are not included for this purpose.
+* Service Contacts flagged as ‘No Show’ are not included for this purpose

 Note that if the period between start and end date specified in this report is less than 90 days the number of episodes with no service contact activity for